Afghanistan: US troops depart Bagram Airfield after nearly 20 years | DW | 02.07.2021

 Scrap as far as the eye can see

 Historians may debate the political legacy of the US mission in Afghanistan.
 But the physical legacy is clear in the massive amounts of scrap metal and trash left behind.
-The US military's exit from Bagram Air Base is part of Washington's plans to completely withdraw troops from Afghanistan before the 20th anniversary of the 9/11 terrorist attacks.
+The US military's withdrawal from Bagram Air Base is about 11 weeks ahead of schedule as US President Biden authorized by the 20th anniversary of the 9/11 terrorist attacks in Washington and New York.

 -